deepflowio/docs/translate/translated/05-features/04-continuous-profiling/01-auto-profiling.md

 - `*`: features in development
 - `**`: The JVM running the Java program must have a symbol table.
 See the [check method](#jvm-symbol-table-check).
+- For supported kernel versions, see [Running Permissions and Kernel Requirements](../../ce-install/overview/#running-permissions-and-kernel-requirements).
 - Types:
   - on-cpu: Time a function spends on the CPU
   - off-cpu: Time a function waits for the CPU